-The films in competition are previewed by an international jury and screened to the public throughout the Festival period, which culminates in the Silver Screen Awards presentation, held on 2 December 2017 at the Grand Theatre of Marina Bay Sands.
+The films in competition are previewed by an international jury and screened to the public throughout the Festival period, which culminates in the Silver Screen Awards presentation.

 CINEMA LEGEND AWARD

-We are proud to present the Cinema Legend Award to Koji Yakusho for his lifelong dedication to acting, and his inspiring contribution to Asian cinema.
+We are proud to present the Cinema Legend Award to Joan Chen for her dedication to the entertainment industry, and her inspiring contribution to cinema.

 SILVER SCREEN AWARDS JURY PANEL

-This year, Programming Director of the Asian Future section at Tokyo International Film Festival, Kenji Ishizaka, will lead the Southeast Asian Short Film Competition Jury.
-He is joined by Singapore filmmaker K. Rajagopal and Indonesian actress Marsha Timothy in judging the following categories – Best Southeast Asian Short Film, Best Singapore Short Film, Best Director and Special Mention.
+Maike Mia Höhne, curator of the Berlinale Shorts programme, will lead the Southeast Asian Short Film Competition Jury this year.
+She will be joined by Filipino filmmaker Shireen Seno and Singapore filmmaker Kirsten Tan in judging the following categories: Best Southeast Asian Short Film, Best Singapore Short Film, Best Director and Special Mention.
 Complementary to these awards, the Youth Jury Prize will be decided by participants of the SGIFF Youth Jury & Critics Programme.

 ASIAN FEATURE FILM COMPETITION

-Shekhar Kapur, an established film director with a strong presence both in Indian and Western Cinema, will serve as the head juror for the Asian Feature Film Competition this year.
-Joining Kapur on the jury are Hong Kong filmmaker Clara Law, Iranian-American screenwriter and director Ana Lily Amirpour, and Head of Programming at the Locarno Film Festival Mark Peranson.
-They will be judging four categories – Best Film, Best Director, Best Performance and Special Mention.
+Established Hong Kong film director Stanley Kwan will serve as the head juror for the Asian Feature Film Competition this year.
+Joining Kwan on the jury are Asian American actor, director and producer Daniel Dae Kim, Japanese cinematographer Akiko Ashizawa, Canadian producer Sylvain Corbeil and Vietnamese actress Trần Nữ Yên Khê.
+They will be judging four categories: Best Film, Best Director, Best Performance and Special Mention.